ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

-Google Fusion Tables [GONZ2010] and the "Tables" feature of Microsoft Excel ref?? use column formulas to avoid a common source of errors, the need to copy formulas as rows are added/deleted from a table.
+Google Fusion Tables [GONZ2010] and the "Tables" feature of Microsoft Excel ref?? use column formulas to avoid a common source of errors, copying formulas as rows are added/deleted from a table.
-The Pyspread [PYSPREAD] project uses Python as the formula language, but formulas cannot be Python scripts.
+The Pyspread [PYSPREAD] project uses Python as the formula language, but Pyspread formulas cannot be Python scripts.
 A more radical approach is taken by
-STENCILA [STENCILA],
+Stencila [STENCILA],
 a document system that provides ways to execute code that updates tables (an approach that is in the same spirit as Jupyter Notebooks
 [PERE2015]).
-STENCILA supports a variety of languages including JavaScript, Python, and SQL.
+Stencila supports a variety of languages including JavaScript, Python, and SQL.
-However, STENCILA lacks features that spreadsheet users expect:
+However, Stencila lacks features that spreadsheet users expect:
 (a) closely associating data with the calculations that produce the data and (b) avoiding considerations of data dependencies in calculations.